jthegedus/firebase-gcp-examples/functions-nextjs/README.md

 ## Notes

 - Due to the [Firebase Hosting route priority][fb-route-priority] any static files should be included in the Firebase `public/` folder instead of the Next.js `static/` folder.
-- to get `serve` script to work I believe you are required to run Node.js `6.x` locally
+- to get the `serve` script to work I believe you are required to run Node.js `6.x` locally, which means you should probably change your `src/server/.babelrc` & `package.json.engines`  targets to Node.js `6.x` as well.
-- for more information about uploading the entire folder as the function's source, see my blog post about microservices with Firebase.
+- for more information about uploading the entire folder as the function's source, see my blog post about [microservices with Firebase][fb-microservices] (TBA).

 ## Differences from previous example